sculyi/sculyi.github.io/index.md

 # Selected Publications [**[ReseachGate]**](https://www.researchgate.net/profile/Yi_Lin130)    [**[Google Citation]**](https://scholar.google.com/citations?hl=zh-CN&user=7RapKRUAAAAJ)

 # Latest News

+- Aug 14 2023, our paper  was accepted for publication in Nature Communications.
+Congrats to Zheng Zhang and all authors!

 - Aug 13 2023, our paper  was accepted for publication in IEEE Transactions on Audio, Speech and Language Processing (TASLP).

 - Jul 25 2023, our paper  was accepted for publication in ACM MM23.